getsentry/rfcs/text/0091-ci-upload-tokens.md

    immediate necessity for a tool to add support for structural tokens.
 2. Add a user interface to issue these new tokens on an org level.
 3. Add a user interface to issue these new tokens right from the documentation.
-4. Add support for structural tokens to sentry-cli to allow `org` and `project` to be made optional.
+4. Add support for structural tokens to sentry-cli to allow `org` to be made optional.
-5. Change documentation to no longer show `org` and `project` for tool config.
+5. Change documentation to no longer show `org` & `url` for tool config.

 # Discussion